 Grandma Ida’s house was not really that large.
 But too big for a widow living by herself, decided the mayor.
 “Sorry, Madam, but you must take some of them.”
 “How many?” she asked, fully knowing there’s nothing much she could do.
 The ending war just swept a wave of refugees from the East into the … Continue reading A woman from the East

 Haiti.
 The '70s.
-"The grass will only grow…" “…if we water… we need lots of water.
+"The grass will only grow…" “…if we water it.
+We need lots of water.
 And lots of black dirt,” he says.
 “If we use our cistern water, we’ll have to stop bathing as of right now.
 It’s not enough.
-Either bath or grass,” I declare, standing beside him on our terrace, hands on … Continue reading Dèyè mòn gen mòn.
+Either bath or grass,” I declare, standing beside him on our terrace, hands … Continue reading Dèyè mòn gen mòn.